 Affordable Legal Services

 The Moderate Means Program connects clients who are middle-income earners with lawyers who offer legal assistance at a reduced cost.
-The lawyer will charge you fees and may request an advance deposit, but at a lower rate.
+A participating lawyer will charge fees and may request an advance deposit, but at a lower rate.

 To be eligible for the Moderate Means Program, you must be facing a family, housing, or consumer law issue and your household income must fall between 200–400% of the federal poverty level (FPL).

 Family Law — Separation or divorce, child custody or visitation, child support, personal safety due to family member, establish the biological father of a child, adoption and juvenile dependency matters

 Consumer Law — Debt or debt collectors, problems with a payday lender, legal issue involving the purchase, financing or repair of a vehicle, legal issue regarding utilities (water, electricity, garbage), victim of unfair or deceptive sales practice, victim of identity theft and Bankruptcy Chapters 7 and 13

 Housing Law — Trouble with rental housing or a landlord, eviction, unfair denial of housing and repair issues